ConnorJamesDawson/Sparta_Projects/Week5Entity FrameworkandData/QueryAndMethodSyntax/README.md

 Query Syntax uses raw sql commands to query tables

-Method Syntax uses Methods in place of sql commands with information passed in with lambda expressions
+Method Syntax uses Methods in place of sql commands with information passed in with lambda/anon expressions

 - When is a LINQ query executed?